codesplinta/busser/README.md

 - `useTextFilteredList()`: used to filter a list (array) of things based on a search text being typed into an input.
 - `useEffectCallback()`: used to ensure a stable reference for a callback within a ReactJS component
 - `useLockBodyScroll()`: used to disable scroll on the body tag of a html page
+- `useWindowSize()`: used to keep track of the width and height of the browser window
+- `useStateUpdatesWithHistory()`: used to provide a set of changes made to state over time as an array of history entries

 ### API details